 In 1170, knights who may-or-may-not-have-been sent by Henry II murdered Thomas Becket, then Archbishop of Canterbury in Canterbury Cathedral, no less.
 Not known as a devout man, Becket was selected as Archbishop by Henry in hopes that he would be an easy puppet for the King.

 Finding his faith later in Life, Becket became a thorn in the side of the King, who finally declared "Will no one rid me of this turbulent priest?"

-Like so many great cathedral cities, such as Strasbourg or Chartres, Canterbury has been playing host to pilgrims for hundreds of years.
-In the city centre, you'll find branches of some of your favourite chains - M&S, Waterstones, and Jack Wills.
+Like so many great cathedral cities, such as France's Strasbourg or Chartres, Canterbury has been playing host to pilgrims for hundreds of years, giving rise to a welcoming town centre, catering to all the daily visitors.
+In the city centre, you'll find branches of some of your favourite chains for a bit of shopping - M&S, Waterstones, and Jack Wills, among many others.

-The city is quite small and easily walkable - take a stroll around and imagine it full of thousands of pilgrims (even today, the Cathedral gets almost a million visitors a year, though it doesn't feel packed).
-If you have kids with you, or a devoted fan of English literature, The Canterbury Tales is an interactive walk through the famous stories.
+Canterbury is quite small and easily walkable - take a stroll around and imagine it full of thousands of pilgrims.
+Even today, the Cathedral gets almost a million visitors a year, though it certainly didn't feel packed when we visited in April.

 Thanks for stopping by - hope you have a phenomenal trip to Canterbury!